Verified July 2026 · Cited to primary sources

 Is PT-141safe?
 Side effects & risks

 Well-characterized in trials.
 Common: nausea (the most frequent side effect), flushing, and headache.
-Can cause transient increases in blood pressure and decreases in heart rate — caution in uncontrolled hypertension or cardiovascular disease.
+Can cause transient increases in blood pressure and decreases in heart rate, so use caution in uncontrolled hypertension or cardiovascular disease.
 Focal hyperpigmentation with repeated dosing.
 Off-label gray-market use (e.g. in men, or via compounded nasal sprays) falls outside the approved, studied population.

 Medical disclaimer: This page is independent editorial information, not medical advice, and Best Peptide For That is not a medical provider.
 We do not provide dosing.
 Talk to a licensed clinician before starting, stopping, or changing any peptide or medication.
 Full medical disclaimer.